krayin/krayin-docs/docs/1.x/graphql-shop-api/wishlists.md

 ## Get Wishlists

-You can get all the  Wishlists from the Bagisto store.
+You can get all the  Wishlists from the Krayin store.
 You can achieve this job by using the `Wishlists` API call.

 - Headers